Should I work? Should I wait?

-Many UWSP students do choose to work while attending college (over 2,000 work on campus!).
+Many UWSP students choose to work while attending college (over 2,000 work on campus).
 National studies indicate that students who work on campus, fewer than 20 hours a week, do just as well (if not better) as their non-working counterparts.
-Also, students who are “connected” to campus report a higher satisfaction with their college life, have better grades, and graduate in higher numbers (and parents you’ll like this one) and more quickly.
+Also, students who are “connected” to campus report a higher satisfaction with their college life, have better grades, and graduate in higher numbers and more quickly.

 What are the benefits of working on campus?

 Connection to full-time staff people interested in your success as a student

 - Ability to develop professional relationships that can lead to letters of support/recommendations

 - A great way to meet other students you would not normally meet

 - On-campus employers tend to be more flexible with work hours

 - Great way to gain experience in a variety of areas